Frank Bielec: Career

 Bielec worked as an award-winning elementary school teacher in art and social studies.
 He then became a florist for 20 years.
 He joined the TLC show from 2000 to 2008 and then again in its 2018, two season revival.
 His unplanned audition for the show came during a Nashville convention on decorative paint when he served as a replacement for demonstrator who was ill.
-A producer from Home & Garden TV was in the audience and tapped him for the role.
+A Home & Garden TV producer was in the audience and tapped him for the role.
 It was on Trading Spaces that Bielec worked with industry names including Ty Pennington and Vern Yip.

 Bielec and his wife founded the Mosey 'N Me craft company in 1989; the couple also wrote books and pamphlets: Mosey 'N Me the Book, The Four Seasons and Mosey 'N Me the Sequel.

-Bielec also created and designed paper products with Houston-based design company Paper so Pretty working alongside award-winning stationary designer Michael Wolfe and his wife Shannon from 2009 -2011 under "It's Funky, it's Fun, it's Frank" line of invitations and announcements.
+Bielec also created and designed paper products with Houston-based design company Paper so Pretty working alongside award-winning stationery designer Michael Wolfe and his wife Shannon from 2009 -2011 under "It's Funky, it's Fun, it's Frank" line of invitations and announcements.